That's fine. To get a feel for it you could visit a high traffic area/crossroads, ideally near to a cell phone mast, and spend a minute or two

 - Water.

-- Bottles of Water
+- Bottles of Water (I've seen some creativity around this)

 - Keeping moving